Dalle2fan/MC-SeedLocator/README.md

 ## **Usage**
 1. Define search parameters
 2. Select Minecraft version and edition
 3. Set search center using coordinates or spawn point
-4. Choose search radius (up to 10,000 blocks)
+4. Set the seed requirments (such as at least 1 village and Cherry Grove within 500 block search radius from spawn for example)
-5. Run the scan
+6. Run the scan, might taKe a few minutes depending on the rarity of the seed requirements

 ## **Installation**